ZeraGmbH/Blockly.Net/Library/README.md

 # Blockly.NET

 Currently highly experimental, please wait for version 1ff for documentation.
-The repository is currently private but if you are interested in more details please contact [me](mailto:J.Manns@Zera.De).
+The repository is currently private but if you are interested in more details please contact J.Manns@Zera.De.
 The following is the README of the repository just for information - no link can be used!

 # Blockly as a scripting environment for .NET core 8ff based web server application